Syslogine/docsy/userguide/content/en/docs/single-boards/nvidia/jetson-nano/opencv.md

 ---
 linktitle: OpenCV
 title: OpenCV
+tags: ["opencv","jetson","nano"]
+description: >
+ With few simple steps you can install/upgrade OpenCV 4.6 on your own jetson nano.
 ---

 ## Install OpenCV 4.6
 By default on the jetson nano we have OpenCV 4.1.x installed and as i like to have everything up to date we also going to update this one.